 Kyoto & day trips to Nara and Hiroshima – 5 nights

 After two relaxing days in the beautiful nature of the Mt.
 Fiji area, it was time for some culture.
-Kyoto was the next stop on my Japan in 2 weeks journey.
+Kyoto was the next stop on my Japan 2-week itinerary.
 It is famous for its countless number of temples and gardens.
 Kyoto is a modern city at first sight when you arrive at the futuristic glass and steel building of the Kyoto station and yet there is so much culture and tradition.
 Staying 5 nights may sound too long compared to the total travel time of 2 weeks, but there is just so much to explore.
 Kyoto itself has a lot to offer and you will soon realize that you would love to stay even longer.

 One day I made a trip to the ancient capital city of Nara with its famous Nara Park where you will encounter hundreds of deer.
 It is only a 50 minutes train ride away from Kyoto and I totally recommend you to go there, too.
 Where else in the world can you take a walk with deer?